 - after which you cannot be subject to cruel and unusual punishment;

-- a document acknowledging people have rights it may not address;
+- an acknowledgment that people have rights it may not address;

-- and as to those powers not covered by its three original articles, were left to the people and the states.
+- and that those powers not covered by its three original articles, were left to the people and the states.

 |LIFE Magazine celebrated the Constitution's|